 Just Say What You Want

 I don't code much anymore, if at all, but I sure do talk a lot.
-I think this is sort of a sentiment you hear across the board from higher and higher level engineers, and it's true.
-The shift has gone from trying to get AI to do what I want, to where I talk with AI to figure out what the hell it is I'm doing.
+You hear this from more and more engineers, and it's true.
+The shift has gone from trying to get AI to do what I want, to talking with AI to figure out what the hell it is I'm doing.
 It's much more conversational.

 I remember when I first started, I was like, make a button, make it bigger, move it over here, no, there, no, you're doing it wrong.
 I thought AI was stupid, and I just didn't get AI.

-Everything changed when I replaced my keyboard with the microphone.
-As soon as I started talking with AI, the light went on and everything made sense.
-I'm looking at code.
-I'm talking with the AI about the code and I'm making decisions, correcting the AI when it is making plans, and I know.
+Everything changed when I replaced my keyboard with a microphone.
+The light went on.
+I'm looking at code, talking about the code, making decisions, correcting the AI when it makes plans.
 As far as code is concerned, I'm just a spectator.

 It's not about the code.
 It's about the conversation.